Shirialmog/HydraNet/README.md

   <h1 align="center">HydraNet</h1>

   <p align="center">
-    HydraNet is a segmentation neural network,
+    HydraNet is a medical segmentation neural network, that can be used as the base for transfer learning to other medical target datasets.
-    based on the UNET architecture with 1 shared encoder and 7 decoders
+    The network is based on the UNET architecture and was trained on 7 different organs with 1 shared encoder and 7 decoders.
     <br />
     Ayelet Talby,  Shiri Almog